plmqaz-bot/wholeren/README.md

 filter on grid table works on string cells and also select cells --DONE

-authorization needs to change, aparently there are more than three layers  of "who owns who"
+authorization needs to change, aparently there are more than three layers  of "who owns who" --DONE